lturner19/CalOCakes_Employee_Directory/README.md

 To run on local computers:

-1. The user will need to install the following dependencies by running npx create-react-app <filename>:
+1. The user will need to install the following dependencies by running **npx create-react-app**

 2. Delete the react generated src folder and paste in the src file in this repo.